zooxmusic/aeg/README.md

 Scheduled Windows Tasks
 =============

-These transfer scripts are confured to run as Windows Scheduled Tasks every 30 min on the hour for inbound and on the 15/45 for outbound.
+These transfer scripts are configured to run as Windows Scheduled Tasks every 30 min on the hour for inbound and on the 15/45 for outbound.

 Current Status
 =============